 Eventually other certification systems evolved.
 Some - like Fair for Life were formed to uphold the original Fair Trade Principles.
 Others like Whole Trade were developed by large corporations and follow company specific principles.

 And although some labels are better than others, many leaders in the movement, including Equal Exchange and Deans Beans, have eschewed the labels.
 Instead they have focused on building transparent and authentic supply chains that adhere to the original Fair Trade Principles.

 The best way to observe Fair Trade Month is to learn!
 The whole point of Fair Trade month is to spread awareness about worker conditions and increase the demand for responsibly sourced products.

 Put your money where your mouth is and vote with your dollar.
 Look for Fair Trade products at local coffee shops and farmers’ markets.
-Boston Organics carries a lot of Fair Trade Certified products in our add-on section and in honor of Fair Trade Month, all of our products from Equal Exchange are on sale!
+Boston Organics carries a lot of Fair Trade products in our add-on section and in honor of Fair Trade Month, all of our products from Equal Exchange are on sale!